 You may want to review your bills and checkbook register for the previous 12 months as you estimate your upcoming expenses.

 Remember to estimate conservatively – the IRS requires that you forfeit any amounts left in your accounts after the claim-filing deadline.
 In addition, you cannot change the amount you elect unless you experience a Qualified Life Event.

 How to File HCRA Reimbursement Claims

-- Click here to print HCRA claim form
+- Click to view and print HCRA claim form